mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 "I mean, yeah.
 He's not the greatest at texting though."

 “Oh, he's a really bad texter," Gyuna added.
-She had made some noodles to eat, so Christian went to grab some.
+She made some noodles to eat, so Christian went to grab some.
 "Shaberu (Say it!)!"
 Gyuna whispered to me.

 After a bit, we talked about Hyeji and how she was doing.
 Christian had never met her, but he acted as if I had a romantic interest in her.
 "Hey, look at that," he said.
 He noticed my hickey.